 Peter and Lisa Marshall were watching a wedding on TV one night when he just suggested, 'Let's do it!'

 Lisa and Peter Marshall's story is straight out of a Nicholas Sparks novel.
-Much like the author's bestseller "The Notebook," where the protagonist is devoted to the love of his life suffering from dementia, Lisa serves as a caregiver to her husband of 13 years who has early-onset Alzheimer’s.
-What really makes their story a heartwarming one is that despite the effects of Peter's illness, the love he has for his wife runs deep.
-He can't remember who she is or what her name is but he fell in love with her again and asked her to marry him.
+Much like the author's bestseller "The Notebook," where the protagonist is devoted to the love of his life suffering from dementia, Lisa serves as a caregiver to her husband of 13 years, who has early-onset Alzheimer's.
+What really makes their story heartwarming is that despite the effects of Peter's illness, the love he has for his wife runs deep.
+He can't remember who she is or what her name is, but he falls in love with her again and asks her to marry him.